dejay22kar/jay22kar/me-myself-and-i.md

 <p><strong>I have taken quite some liking to literature</strong>, especially flash fiction and short stories.
 I like to make lists of books I wanna read instead of actually reading them - it’s one my guilty pleasures.
 Also, I think I am too dumb for poems, but I absolutey love poetic things!</p>

 <p><strong>I love music (and music composition)!</strong> What’s my genre?
 None and all!
 I do have special place for western classical, but otherwise, I like good music.
-A good music is like truth - noone can deny it.
-Also, I attended a Hans Zimmer concert in 2023.
-What!?
-It’s worth mentioning twice!</p>
+A good music is like truth - noone can deny the feeling in it.
+Also, did I mention I attended a Hans Zimmer concert in 2023?
+Abso-fucking-lutely surreal!</p>

 <p><strong>I have started loving to create content.</strong> I first had the taste of it when I made a blog on Mechanical/Aerospace engineering and a YouTube channel associated with it almost a decade ago (links below).<br>
 It was a shame that such a dynamic subject was taught using words.
 I liked explaining things and I also wanted to make some money.
 I took some inspiration and help from my seniors and there it was - MechStuff, my baby!
 I pour my heart in creating content and I am super proud of some of the articles and tutorials I created; and trust me dear friend - seeing your article or video ranking 1st on Google page is a feeling nothing less than of an orgasm. <br>